Pediatric ear nose and throat services

 Babies and children have adorable faces that express their personalities.
 So when something goes wrong, you want to be sure your little one is in capable hands.
 The division of Pediatric Otolaryngology at University of Maryland’s Children’s Hospital provides comprehensive evaluation and management of infants and children with all types of problems of the ears, nose, throat, head and neck.
 That includes ear infections and other ear diseases, snoring, neck masses, nasal obstruction in newborns and other standard ear, nose and throat services.

-"clear diagnosis is so important to reassure worried parents,” comments Kevin Pereira, MD, M.S.
+"clear diagnosis is so important to reassure worried parents,” comments Kevin Pereira, M.B.B.S., M.S.
 (ORL), Professor of Otolaryngology and Pediatrics at the University of Maryland School of Medicine and Director of Pediatric Otolaryngology.
 “Knowing what the problem is, and that we can help, allows parents to sleep at night."

 At the University of Maryland, three sub-specialists help children and their families with: